Mullion

 A mullion is a vertical element that forms a division between units of a window or screen, or is used decoratively.
-It is also often used as a division between double doors.
 When dividing adjacent window units its primary purpose is a rigid support to the glazing of the window.
 Its secondary purpose is to provide structural support to an arch or lintel above the window opening.
 Horizontal elements separating the head of a door from a window above are called transoms.

 History

 Stone mullions were used in Armenian, Saxon and Islamic architecture prior to the 10th century.
 They became a common and fashionable architectural feature across Europe in Romanesque architecture, with paired windows divided by a mullion, set beneath a single arch.
 The same structural form was used for open arcades as well as windows, and is found in galleries and cloisters.

 In Gothic architecture, windows became larger and arrangements of multiple mullions and openings were used, both for structure and ornament.
 This is particularly the case in Gothic cathedrals and churches where stained glass was set in lead and ferramenta between the stone mullions.
 Mullioned windows of a simpler form continued to be used into the Renaissance and various Revival styles.
 Italian windows with a single mullion, dividing the window into two equal elements are said to be biforate, or to parallel the Italian bifore windows.